iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 |   2   |Length|   2           | Length of message (65 KB max)|

 #### Handshake
 The handshake message is the first message which must be sent and received to/from a neighbor.
 It is used to construct the identity of the neighbor.
 If the advertised server socket port, coordinator address or mwm does not correspond to the receiving node’s configuration, the connection is dropped.
 It also sends its support for protocol version as a bitmap.
 Each index of the bitmap corresponds to a protocol version.
 If the bit on that index is turned on, then the corresponding protocol version is supported by the node.
 For example, `[01101110, 01010001]` denotes that this node supports protocol versions 2, 3, 4, 6, 7, 9, 13 and 15.
 Thus, the length of the bitmap depends on the highest protocol version.
+The nodes can use that information to align on the highest protocol version they support.

 | Order | Description            | Length (bytes) |